Vita0818/Outposts/FORGIS_TASK.md

 Do not return final_summary early.

-Do not stop after only polishing one screen.

-Do not skip the progress artifacts.

-This run should follow three stages:

-1. Overall reading and understanding.
-2. One-file or one-functional-unit translation.
-3. Stabilization and build-oriented review.

-## Stage 1: overall reading and understanding

-First inspect the source repository structure and the existing Android target structure.

-Read enough source files and target files to understand:

-- app entry and routing;
-- core data model;
-- preset and Markdown parsing;
-- review flow;
-- important collection / reinforcement flow;
-- mastered list flow;
-- home screen identity;
-- theme, typography, glass, and visual design rules;
-- current Android architecture;
-- current Android gaps.

-Create or update these files under Kikaria-Android:

-- FORGIS_TRANSLATION_PLAN.md
-- FORGIS_SOURCE_TARGET_MAP.md
-- FORGIS_TRANSLATION_PROGRESS.md

-The plan should describe the staged migration strategy.

-The source-target map should map source files or source functional units to Android target files or target functional units.

-The progress file should record what this run actually processed.

-Do not do large code rewrites during the overview stage.

-## Stage 2: one-file or one-unit translation

-Process the source repository systematically.

-The middle stage must be one source file or one coherent functional unit at a time.

-For each selected source file or unit, follow this four-step loop:
+Do not only write reports.

+Do not randomly edit files.

+The run should follow:

+1. Overview and comparison.
+2. UI-focused source-unit processing.
+3. Stabilization and compile-oriented review.

+## Stage 1: overview and comparison

+First inspect the relevant source and target files.

+From the source repository, focus on files that reveal visual design, layout, typography, and screen structure, especially:

+- source README / SPEC / CODEX_CONTEXT if present;
+- app entry and main view;
+- home screen implementation;
+- review screen implementation;
+- theme and typography;
+- adaptive layout;
+- reusable visual modifiers or components;
+- math/content rendering only if it affects visible layout.

+From the Android target, inspect:

+- HomeScreen;
+- ReviewScreen;
+- ScopeSelectionScreen;
+- ReinforcementScreen;
+- MasteredScreen;
+- navigation shell;
+- theme and color files;
+- glass/card/component files;
+- ViewModel only where it affects visible displayed values;
+- existing Forgis reports and progress files.

+Create or update:

+- Kikaria-Android/FORGIS_TRANSLATION_PLAN.md
+- Kikaria-Android/FORGIS_SOURCE_TARGET_MAP.md
+- Kikaria-Android/FORGIS_TRANSLATION_PROGRESS.md

+In this run, the plan and map should explicitly mark this pass as UI/style/layout focused.

+Do not start with large code rewrites.

+## Stage 2: UI-focused per-file or per-unit refinement

+Process UI-related source files or source functional units one at a time.

+For each selected source file or unit, follow the staged micro-phases:

 1. Feed and understand

-Read the selected source file or source unit.
+Read the selected source unit.

-Read the related Android target file or files.
+Read the related Android UI/theme/component files.

-Identify what the source unit does, what state it owns, what UI or behavior it drives, and whether the Android version already covers it.
+Identify:

+- what screen or visual system the source unit contributes to;
+- what the user should see or feel;
+- what component hierarchy exists;
+- what state affects the visible UI;
+- how the current Android version differs;
+- whether the mismatch is in style, arrangement, typography, hierarchy, or interaction.

-2. Translate or merge
+2. Translate, refine, or merge

-Translate the source unit into the Android target in an idiomatic way.

-For business logic, preserve semantics.

-For state, use Compose-observable or ViewModel-backed state where appropriate.

-For UI, rebuild from intent using idiomatic Compose rather than mechanically copying SwiftUI structure.
+Modify the Android implementation to better preserve the source visual intent.

+Focus on:

+- visual hierarchy;
+- component arrangement;
+- spacing;
+- proportions;
+- typography;
+- color atmosphere;
+- glass/translucent feeling;
+- card or bubble hierarchy;
+- screen rhythm;
+- overall premium and minimal study-product feeling.

+Do not mechanically translate SwiftUI syntax.

-Do not jump to unrelated source files during this step.
+Do not add unrelated features.

+Do not rewrite non-UI systems unless required to keep the UI compiling.

 3. Read-only comparison

-After writing, read the source unit again and read the generated or modified target files.
+After writing, read the source unit and modified Android files again.

-Compare source intent and Android result.

-Write a focused comparison report under:
+Generate a focused comparison report under:

 Kikaria-Android/FORGIS_COMPARE_REPORTS

-or append a focused comparison entry to:
+or append a focused comparison section to:

 Kikaria-Android/FORGIS_TRANSLATION_PROGRESS.md

-This comparison should cover what is faithful, what is partial, and what remains.
+The comparison should say:

+- what visual intent was extracted;
+- what Android files were changed;
+- what is now closer;
+- what still differs;
+- what was intentionally deferred.

 4. Revision

-Use the comparison report to make a small targeted revision.
+Use the comparison report to make one targeted revision.

 Then update:

 - FORGIS_TRANSLATION_PROGRESS.md
 - FORGIS_SOURCE_TARGET_MAP.md

-Mark the unit as one of:
+Mark the source unit as:

 - translated
 - partially translated
 - needs review
 - deferred
-- missing target support
+- already covered

-Only then move to the next source file or source unit.
+Only then move to the next source unit.

+## UI focus areas

+Use your own judgment after reading the source and Android target.

+This pass should mainly improve the following kinds of problems:

+- the current Android UI may have the right rough structure but weak visual identity;
+- component sizes may not match the original rhythm;
+- spacing may feel too generic or too compressed;
+- cards may not feel glass-like enough;
+- bubbles or main action components may have the wrong visual weight;
+- typography may not preserve the original serif/bookish feeling;
+- numbers and Chinese labels may not feel aligned with the original;
+- lower dashboard components may have imperfect hierarchy;
+- review screen components may not yet match the original study flow;
+- navigation and screen transitions may feel generic;
+- the app may still look like a Compose demo instead of Kikaria.

+Do not treat this list as a rigid checklist.

+Use source inspection and your own comparison to decide the actual changes.

+## Screens to consider

+Prioritize screens and components that affect product identity.

+Likely priority:

+1. home screen;
+2. review screen;
+3. scope selection;
+4. reinforcement / important collection;
+5. mastered list;
+6. shared glass/card/button components;
+7. theme, typography, and color system.

+Do not spend the whole run on hidden data-layer code unless it affects visible UI.

+Do not touch persistence, import/export, Markdown parser, or math rendering unless a visible UI issue requires it.

 ## Folder-level review

-Whenever all directly relevant files in a source folder have been processed, perform a folder-level review.
+When relevant UI-related files in a source folder or target UI folder have been processed, perform a folder-level review.

-For that folder:
+For the folder-level review:

-- review the processed source files as a group;
+- compare the group of source UI files with the group of Android UI files;
-- review the corresponding Android target files as a group;
-- check cross-file consistency;
+- check consistency across screens;
-- check shared state, navigation, model, UI, and component relationships;
+- check shared components and theme usage;
+- check whether the Android UI now feels like one product;
 - make small consistency fixes if needed;
-- update FORGIS_TRANSLATION_PROGRESS.md and FORGIS_SOURCE_TARGET_MAP.md.
+- record the result in FORGIS_TRANSLATION_PROGRESS.md and FORGIS_SOURCE_TARGET_MAP.md.

-If the folder is too large, review it in batches and clearly record what was included or omitted.

 Do not silently skip folder-level review.

-## Suggested processing priorities

-Use your own judgment after inspecting the source and target, but prioritize work that improves faithfulness and runnability.

-A reasonable order is:

-1. app entry and project structure;
-2. data models;
-3. preset and Markdown parsing;
-4. ViewModel and state semantics;
-5. home screen;
-6. review flow;
-7. scope selection;
-8. reinforcement / important collection;
-9. mastered list;
-10. theme, typography, adaptive layout, and glass components;
-11. content rendering and math-related areas;
-12. final consistency and build-oriented review.

-Do not spend the entire run on visual details.

-Do not ignore state semantics.

-Do not ignore build stability.

-## Translation principles

-SwiftUI to Compose is not syntax translation.

-For model and business logic:

-- preserve value semantics where practical;
-- prefer immutable Kotlin data classes for Swift value-like models;
-- use copy-style updates instead of shared mutable data when appropriate;
-- preserve nullability and early-exit control flow;
-- avoid unsafe forced null handling unless truly justified.

-For state:

-- do not translate SwiftUI state into ordinary Kotlin variables that do not drive recomposition;
-- use Compose state, snapshot state, StateFlow, ViewModel state, or another observable state pattern where appropriate;
-- keep state ownership clear.

-For UI:

-- infer screen purpose, visual hierarchy, typography, spacing, colors, interaction, and product feeling before writing Compose;
-- rebuild natively in Compose;
-- avoid generic Material-looking UI when the source design has a stronger identity;
-- keep Kikaria calm, minimal, soft, glass-like, premium, and study-focused.

-For reports:

-- be honest about partial coverage;
-- do not claim real build success unless a real build or validation command actually ran;
-- record what remains for future runs.

-## Stage 3: stabilization and build-oriented review
+## Stage 3: stabilization

-After processing the selected files or units, perform a global stabilization pass.

-Inspect:

-- Gradle files;
-- manifest;
-- resources;
-- package names;
+After UI refinements, perform a build-oriented and consistency-oriented review.

+Check:

 - Kotlin syntax;
 - Compose API usage;
 - imports;
-- navigation;
-- ViewModel references;
-- model references;
 - resource references;
-- obvious runtime launch blockers;
-- progress files and reports.
+- navigation references;
+- ViewModel references used by the UI;
+- Gradle and manifest only if touched or needed;
+- whether the app is still expected to launch.

-Make small fixes needed to keep the project runnable.
+Make small fixes if needed.

-Do not start a new broad migration in this stage.
+Do not start another broad UI redesign in stabilization.

+Do not claim a real build succeeded unless an actual validation command ran.

-If an actual build command is unavailable, perform static build-oriented review and say that no real build was run.
+If no build command was run, say that only static review was performed.

-If validation commands are not configured, do not claim validation passed.
+## Design principle

+UI migration is not source syntax translation.

+For UI, preserve the user's perception of the product:

+- visual hierarchy;
+- calmness;
+- softness;
+- premium feeling;
+- light blue / translucent atmosphere where appropriate;
+- minimal study-focused interface;
+- bookish or serif-leaning typography where appropriate;
+- clear but not heavy component arrangement.

+Use Compose-native implementation.

+Do not overcomplicate the screen.

+Do not simply add more elements.

+Prefer fewer, higher-impact refinements.

 ## Required output files